This American Life: History

 The show debuted on WBEZ in Chicago as Your Radio Playhouse on November 17, 1995.
 Glass conceived a format where each segment of the show would be an "act," and at the beginning of each episode, would explain that show consisted of "documentaries, monologues, overheard conversations, found tapes, [and] anything we can think of."
 Glass also served as executive producer.
 The program's name was changed beginning with the March 21, 1996, episode, and was picked up nationally by PRI the following June.
 Chicago Public Media (then called the WBEZ Alliance) produced.
 The program's first year was produced on a budget that was tight even by US public-radio standards.
 A budget of $243,000 covered an outfitted studio, marketing costs, satellite time, four full-time staffers, and various freelance writers and reporters.
 The station was located at Chicago's Navy Pier.
 Early on, Glass commissioned stories from artists, writers, theater people, and journalists.
 National syndication began in June 1996 when Public Radio International formed a distribution partnership with the program, and the Corporation for Public Broadcasting awarded the show a three-year grant for $350,000, double what Glass applied for.
 As time went on, the staff was drawn more to journalistic stories that were, as Glass puts it, "in a style where there were characters and scenes and plot and funny moments."
 The show is also carried on Sirius XM Satellite Radio over the Public Radio International block on the XM Public Radio channel.
-In the early 2010's, the program consistently rated as the first- or second-most downloaded podcast on iTunes for each week.
+In the early 2010s, the program consistently rated as the first- or second-most downloaded podcast on iTunes for each week.

 Early response to the program was largely positive.
 In 1998, Mother Jones magazine called it "hip – as well as intensely literary and surprisingly irreverent."
 Glass used a unique strategy to promote the show to stations by giving away pledge drive ads he developed himself.
 By the end of 1999, TAL aired on 325 public radio stations; also around that time, Rhino Records released a "greatest hits" CD of TAL episodes.

 In January 2011, the series was picked up by CBC Radio One in Canada.
 The program is shortened slightly for the Canadian broadcast to allow for a five-minute newscast at the top of the hour, although this is partly made up for by the removal of mid-program breaks, most of the production credits (apart from that of Malatia), and underwriting announcements (CBC's radio services being fully commercial-free, except when contractually or legally required).